nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 **Generate the layout:**
 For this step, we will use the F Prime Layout (FPL) tool.
-If FPL is not installed on your system, then install it how: clone [this repository](https://github.com/fprime-community/fprime-layout) and follow the instructions.
+If FPL is not installed on your system, then install it now: clone [this repository](https://github.com/fprime-community/fprime-layout) and follow the instructions.